Rainymood/rainymood.github.io/_pages/start.md

 * [Three examples of theory building]({% post_url 2024-01-15-3-examples-of-theory-building-naur-1985 %}): Putting theory central instead of code (Naur, 1985)
 * [How to set up your Python projects with conda and poetry]({% post_url 2021-11-29-how-to-set-up-your-python-projects %})

+Optimization:

+* [Reducing our stored model state by 80% using bit manipulation magic in Python]({% post_url 2024-07-28-reducing-oour-stored-model-state-by-80-using-bit-manipulation-magic-in-python %}): Storing integers with reduced precision for fun and profit
+* [How to speed up your code]({% post_url 2024-01-11-how-to-speed-up-your-code %}): List of general techniques to speed up (your code)

 I make small tutorials on how to do things on AWS sometimes:

 * [Our Amazon Sagemaker Processing job setup]({% post_url 2021-12-06-our-sagemaker-processing-jobs-setup %})